 - Open Control Panel.

-- Within the Power Options Properties window, click the Hibernate tab and then check the enable hibernation check box.
+- In the Power Options Properties window, click the Hibernate tab and then check the enable hibernation check box.

 Users with laptops using Microsoft Windows 3.x, Windows 95, Windows 98, or Windows NT utilize PHDISK or HDPREP to set their computer into hibernate mode.